markniu/Bed_Distance_sensor/README.md

 2. You can do bed mesh leveling like a normal proximity sensor but much faster with this BDsensor.

 3. Thanks for the distance value can be shown on the screen, you can do manual bed leveling more easily.

+Sensor type: inductive, can only measure the metal plate.

+Range: 4mm

+Resolution:0.01mm

 ### Hardware:
 * Support all the mainboards